SingleID/web-plugin/README.md

-PLEASE NOTE:

-:	THIS PRELIMINARY PLUGIN IS IN FLUX AND IS SUBJECT TO CHANGE AT ANY TIME :	At this time it is being published for internal use only.
-Please DO NOT RELY :	upon it until this notice has been removed.
+	THIS WHITE-PAPER IS IN FLUX AND IS SUBJECT TO CHANGE AT ANY TIME At this time it is being published for internal use only.
+Please DO NOT RELY upon it until this notice has been removed.
 (Which should be soon!)

 #### Abstract

-[SingleID](https://www.singleid.com) is a cloudless and data-decentralized identity provider with a privacy-preserving approach.
+SingleID is a cloudless and data-decentralized identity provider with a privacy-preserving approach.
-SingleID has the potential to become the “holy grail” of a single, widely deployable electronic ID, based on an open source protocol than runs on top of well known, widely studied, already existing systems like SSL and AES.
+SingleID has the potential to become the "holy grail" of a single, widely deployable electronic ID, based on an open source protocol than runs on top of well known, widely studied, already existing systems like SSL and AES.
 It provides a dramatically better user experience and at the same time a higher security than existing password­-based platforms for identifying and authenticating users as it does not require a central trusted third party.
 SingleID also automates form-filling with a single-­click based on a pre-aggregated master form stored in the user's smartphone app.

-#### Latest revision of this Readme
+#### Latest revision of this White Paper

 Status: Draft
 Latest update: 2015-02-27